ceeb9/teminal-graphics/README.md

 # terminal graphics

 this is just a simple project for me to learn c++, don't expect too much :)
+compile with: `g++ -Wall Scene.cpp Renderer.cpp SceneManager.cpp Transform.cpp main.cpp Sprites/SpinningLine.cpp -o main`
+obviously you need gcc for this
+yes there is no makefile, i'll do it later

 ## initialization